-There will be three quizzes based on mini cases that can be completed using Excel, R or Analytic Solver.
-Final responses will be marked using a multiple-choice question format.
-These quizzes are all conducted in-class.
+There will be three quizzes based on mini cases that can be completed using Excel / R. Final responses will be marked using a multiple-choice question format.
+These quizzes are expected to take between 30 - 60 min and are usually conducted online during a brief window of 2 hours.
 All quizzes must be completed by each participant independently.

-Please note that each student has to write the midterm test.
-If you are unable to write the exam on the scheduled date, and have advanced knowledge and permission, the instructor will provide you with an opportunity to write an alternate version of the test at an alternate time.
-Note that this is not automatic and that a written request for alternate exam has to be made, along with the supporting documents, well ahead of the scheduled date.
+Please note that each student must complete all the quizzes.
+If you are unable to write a quiz on the scheduled date, and have advanced knowledge and permission, the instructor will provide you with an opportunity to write an alternate version of the test at an alternate time.
+Note that this is not automatic and that a written request for alternate test must be made, along with the supporting documents, well ahead of the scheduled date.